arkency/posts/posts/2017-06-07-acceptance-testing-ruby-using-actors-personas.md

 In our consulting projects we often introduce classes such as `TestCustomer` or `TestAdmin` or `TestMerchant`, even `TestMobileApp` and `TestDeveloper` etc.
 They usually encapsulate logic/behavior of a certain role.
-Their implementation detail vary between project.
+Their implementation detail varies between project.

 ### Testing with UI + Capybara (webkit/selenium/rack driver)

 Sometimes they will use Capybara and one of its drivers.
-That can usually happen at the beginning, when we join a new legacy project, which test coverage is not yet good enough.
-In that case you can build helper methods that will navigate around the page and perform certain actions.
+That can usually happen at the beginning when we join a new legacy project, which test coverage is not yet good enough.
+In that case, you can build helper methods that will navigate around the page and perform certain actions.

 ```